 The imaging of these headphones is excellent.
 The GD graph shows that nearly the entire group delay response is below the audibility threshold, resulting in a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were exceptionally matched, which is important for the accurate placement and localization of objects and instruments (like voices and footsteps) in the stereo image.
 However, these results are only valid for our unit and yours may perform differently.

 The Philips X2HR have a very good passive soundstage.
 Thanks to their open-back design, their soundstage is very spacious and open and music is perceived as being in front of you as opposed to inside your head.
+Compared to the similarly budget-friendly and audiophile HiFiMan HE400se, their soundstage doesn't sound as natural though.

 The Philips Fidelio X2HR don't have any virtual soundstage features.